 Recent winners on the PWYW Tauranga Half Marathon run course are shown below:

 2019.
 Jonny McKee (1:11:36) and Karen Donaldson-Barron (1:25:49)

 2018.
 Regan Bones (1:15:43) and Alice Mason (1:16:37)

 2017.
 Craig Kirkwood (1:12:16) and Jess Ruthe (1:17:07)

 2016.
 Ben Ruthe (1:11:23) and Esther Keown (1:20:38)

 2015.
 Ben Ruthe (1:10:12) and Jess Ruthe (1:17:53)

 2014.
 Kyle McDonald (1:10:06) and Lisa Robertson (1:16:23)

-Thanks to Craig Kirkwood Coaching, four key pace runners will be on the start line for the 2019 Pay What You Want Tauranga Half Marathon.
-If you are looking to achieve the finish times shown below do stick close by the clearly identified Craig Kirkwood Coaching pace runners on course.
+Thanks to Craig Kirkwood Coaching, four key pace runners will be on the start line for the Pay What You Want Tauranga Half Marathon.
+Meet your chosen Pace Runner near the start area 10-15 minutes prior to the run start time (look out for Pace Runner Meeting Point signage).
+If you are looking to achieve the finish times shown below, do stick close by the clearly identified Craig Kirkwood Coaching Pace Runners on course.